-According to one Harvard Business Review research, cross-functional teams often fail because their organizations lack a systematic approach to work.
+According to Harvard Business Review research, cross-functional teams often fail because their organizations lack a systematic approach to work.
 They specify that these teams are often hurt by unclear governance, a lack of accountability, goals that lack specificity, and the organizations’ failures to prioritize cross-functional projects.

 But let’s highlight the other factors that could lead to cross-functional communication failure and explain why this may happen.